selmahassan/DebugDemon---CS370/docs/react_frontend_documentation.md

 * **Virtual DOM**: React utilizes a virtual DOM, a lightweight copy of the actual DOM.
 When there are changes in the data, React updates the virtual DOM first and then efficiently updates the real DOM, reducing unnecessary re-rendering and improving performance.
 * **JSX**: React uses JSX (JavaScript XML), a syntax extension that allows mixing HTML-like code directly within JavaScript.
 This enables a more intuitive way to write UI components.

-## src/app
+Please refer to the [official React.js website](https://react.dev/) for more information about the advantages of using the language and how the library works.

+## Structure of Pages Overview

-This directory contains all the pages of the website.
+The `src/app` directory contains all the pages of the website.
 These pages comply with the Next.js project structure, where each folder defines a new route.
 Each folder represents a route segment that maps to a URL segment (see [this page](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) on Next.js routes). `layout.tsx` files define the UI for pages in the same directory and child directories, while `page.tsx` files are the UI that is unique to a route.
 Folders named in parentheses (e.g., (dashboard) and (login) allow for different root layouts without affecting the route segments.
 Components can either be loaded on server or client side.
 By default, components are loaded server side unless there is a `'use client'` modifier at the top of the file.

 ### /(dashboard)